EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: A theoretical framework for the dark sector

 The Einstein coefficients $A_{10}$, $B_{01}$, and $B_{10}$ are related to each other via the Einstein relations which follow from the principle of detailed balance,

 In this work, we parameterize the Einstein coefficient for hyper-fine transitions in the dark sector in terms of the Einstein coefficient for hyper-fine transitions in the hydrogen atom,

-We will set $\alpha_A=0.35$ in our numerical computations (see subsection \ref{mwc} for justification). \item The transition between the two states can also happen via inelastic collisions between dark matter particles parameterized in terms of the collisional excitation and de-excitation coefficients $C_{01}$ and $C_{10}$ respectively.
+We will set $\alpha_A=0.35$ in our numerical computations (see section \ref{sec:paramspace} for justification) unless stated otherwise. \item The transition between the two states can also happen via inelastic collisions between dark matter particles parameterized in terms of the collisional excitation and de-excitation coefficients $C_{01}$ and $C_{10}$ respectively.
 The number of collisional transitions per unit volume from level $i$ to level $j$ is given by,

 where $i\neq j$ and $i, j$ run from 0 to 1.
 For a thermal velocity (Maxwell Boltzmann) distribution of dark matter particles at temperature $T_\chi$, the two collisional coefficients are related as,

 In case of a quasar, we simply consider the implications for two extreme scenarios, one where inelastic collisions are completely absent (collisionless dark matter) and the other where the inelastic collisions are strong (collisional dark matter) (see eq.\eqref{tex} in subsection \ref{sec:quasar}).
 In case of CMB as a background source, we use intermediate collisional cross-section parameters as a function of dark matter temperature (see eq.\eqref{4.23} of subsection \ref{sec:edges} for details). \end{itemize}